Riya-karki23/BeStore-React-website/README.md

-created using React and css styling
-# link for the website  https://be-store-react-website.vercel.app/
+->created using React and css styling link for the website  https://be-store-react-website.vercel.app/